Menu Close

 Healthcare Personnel

-Doctors and nurses work in high-pressure environments with direct access to prescription opioids, benzodiazepines, and other controlled substances.
-Proximity to medications combined with occupational stress creates unique vulnerability.
+Physicians and nurses work in high-pressure environments with direct access to controlled substances.
+Proximity to medications combined with occupational stress creates a unique vulnerability that often goes undetected until clinical errors or peer reports trigger review.

 Business Executives